libp2p/blog/src/_blog/webtransport.md

 At the time of publication, the latest go-libp2p release is [v0.24.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.24.0) and WebTransport is not yet a default transport.
 The work to enable it [is being done here](https://github.com/libp2p/go-libp2p/pull/1915).

-As mentioned, as the IETF specification is still in the draft stage.
+As mentioned, the IETF specification is still in the draft stage.
 When browsers adopt newer versions of the draft, libp2p will need to adopt the draft versions accordingly.
 Depending on the scope of change between two versions, libp2p implementations make take the same approach as browsers: drop support for WebTransport implementations from older draft versions.

 > Note: A consequence of this may be that as libp2p nodes and browsers upgrade to new versions, there will temporarily be a mismatch between the WebTransport versions, resulting in unsuccessful connection attempts.